NM005/How-to-run-TON-Validators-Nominators-pool-/README.md

-# How to run TON Validators/Nominators pool
+# How to run TON Validators pool
 This is a very detailed guide on how to run node on the TON blockchain.
 The overall process devided into the small steps which are easy to follow.
 ##
 ### I. Running TON Validator